What is Year-Over-Year?

 What are your earnings before interest, taxes, depreciation, and amortization?
 This is a key metric to understanding the health of your business, and comparing it to previous years will be important for future planning.

 Businesses are moving more online.
 Knowing how many visitors you received and how many took action on your site is a big determination for your future growth.
 Find out how customers behave when they visit you online.

 Maybe you made more revenue.
 Or you have more customers.
 But are you better off than last year?
 Ideally, you want your customers to spend as much as possible per purchase.
 You can compare the average purchase per customer year-over-year to determine if your customers are willing to spend more or if you have the right pricing to encourage more spending.

 Sales Per Unit

 Which product is selling the best?
 Which one could be making the most profit?
 Measure how every unit is doing.
-Identify declining sales on a particular product and detect growing potential with others.
+Identify declining sales on a particular product and detect sales growth potential with others.

-This formula can be interchanged with other periods.
+This formula can be interchanged with other periods (such as months or quarters).
 For example, the first quarter of last year and the first quarter of this year; the first week of June last year and the first week of June this year; or last quarter vs. this quarter.
-The name changes to month over month, quarter over quarter, et al., but the concept is the same.
 Depending on the snapshot you need, you can determine the best analyses.

 That’s a 67% increase!